 How To

-How are magnets made industrially [Process behind]
+How are magnets made industrially [Tech behind]

-How are magnets made industrially | The study behind magnets
+The study behind magnets

-Magnets made industrially – Magnets occur in nature and used for a lot more than just sticking stuff to the fridge.
-Magnets help run motors, generators and are also found in computers, microphones and television.
-Scientists figured out to make them using metal and electricity.
-Magnets can stick tings on, hold things together and make machines work.
-Almost every machine in our house has magnet in it.
-As there are only certain metals that are attracted to a magnet like iron, nickle and cobalt.
-These metals can become magnets.
+Magnets made industrially – Magnets occur in nature and are used for a lot more than just sticking stuff to the fridge.
+Magnets help run motors and generators and are also found in computers, microphones, and television.
+Scientists figured out how to make them using metal and electricity.

-How do magnet made | Magnet creation process
+How are magnets made | Magnet creation process

-The production at the magnet foundry begins with creation of the mold tray.
-A tray containing 4 magnet shapes is loaded into machine, that fills with a sand.
-The factory worker moves the pattern and smooth the surface dimpled by the machines lid then it is back inside.
 Then the machine pumps in gases that chemically alter the sand in seconds.
-The sand slab is now durable mold and these molds are made in a different variety of shapes and sizes.
+The sand slab is now a durable mold and these molds are made in a variety of shapes and sizes.
 It’s time to mix the ingredients for magnets themselves.
-They include cobalt, copper, nickel, sulfur, aluminum, pure iron and titanium.
+They include cobalt, copper, nickel, sulfur, aluminum, pure iron, and titanium.

-All of these metals are loaded into an electrical induction furnace.
-It generates a pulsating electromagnetic field that heats the metal to 3000 degrees Fahrenheit melting everything into a molten soup.
-The metal then poured into the molds.
-As the gases of sand are highly flammable, the molds burst into flames.
 The workers then slide to another part of the foundry, where they can knock down to the floor and burst them with the sledgehammers.
 This lets the air in, cooling the molds and allowing the gases to burn off.
-All the pieces are then shoveled into a bin and worker separate the metals from the sand.
+All the pieces are then shoveled into a bin and workers separate the metals from the sand.

 How are magnets formed [Magnets made industrially]

-The set of rings designed for use in electric motors is threaded onto a copper pipe.
-The ring covered pipe is placed in a tube.
-Then silica sand is packed in, as to hold the ring in position.
-The both ends of the tube are sealed with concrete.
-Then it is into electrical furnace.
-Its heat the tube until its red.
-This super-heating primes the rings inside to accept an electromagnetic field, which will be delivered by the metal rod.
+This superheating primes the rings inside to accept an electromagnetic field, which will be delivered by the metal rod.
 The rod slides down the center of the copper pipe.
 Water keeps the pipe from melting as a low voltage high current charge is delivered to the rings inside.
-Then the workers break, open the seal.
+Then the workers break and open the seal.
 The whole process left the rings mildly magnetized and the rough edges are smooth away.

 Read similar: How mirrors are made of | Process step by step

-The science behind magnets
+The science behind magnets magnetic

 Read similar: How gorilla glass is made?
 Corning gorilla glass